learn-co-curriculum/phase-0-macos-env-introduction/README.md

 **macOS** is a UNIX-based operating system.
 UNIX-based operating systems are very commonly used in professional software engineering settings.
-Learning how to use a UNIX-based operating system will be a valuable skill for your future software engineering career.
+Learning how to use a UNIX-based operating system will be valuable for your future software engineering career.
 You may have heard of other UNIX-based operating systems like Ubuntu, Debian, or Fedora, which share a which include the Linux kernel (core software).
 These types of operating systems work similarly.

 ### Terminals and Shells